2060-io/hologram-app/doc/AppFileSystem.md

 Explanation of structure:

 1. **io.twentysixty.mobileagent** directory: Refers to app it self main container
-2. **/files** directory: Refers to created or assigned root directory for DocumentDirectoryPath in android.
+2. **files** directory: Refers to created or assigned root directory for DocumentDirectoryPath in android.
 All values that uses that DocumentDirectoryPath are going to be located inside it
 3. **media** directory: Refers to directory where all media content lives.
 Inside it there is a subdirectory called **previews** where you know thumbnails for videos and images in lower resolution are stored
 4. **wallet** directory: Refers to DB files stored.
 Realm and afj sqlite wallet files
 5. **config.json**: Refers to explained .json config file above